ithic/contentful-hugo/README.md

-NPM module for a build pipeline that reads content from Contentful and writes it out for Victor Hugo.
+Super ultra-pre-alpha NPM module for a build pipeline that reads content from Contentful and writes it out for Victor Hugo.
+More of a proof of concept at this point, but it does work in limited cases.

 Usage: